AdnanH901/AdnanH901/README.md

 ### 🔭 Upcoming Projects

-My next project will be focused on cleaning and analysing a dataset in Python.
-Then using/ learning some more complex visualisation methods on Tableau to truely express some ground breaking insights.
-I have already mastered SQL and I am curious and eager to explore and learn the Pandas library properly with this project.
-I believe exploration of this dataset would do the trick!
+My next project will be focused on cleaning and analysing a dataset in Python. Ι am using/ learning some more complex visualisation methods on Tableau to truly express some groundbreaking insights.
+I have mastered SQL and I am curious and eager to explore and learn the Pandas library properly with this project.
+I believe the exploration of this dataset would do the trick!

 https://www.kaggle.com/datasets/parulpandey/2020-it-salary-survey-for-eu-region